 With a steep start, you may be wondering what you got yourself into.
 But once you’re through the woods and onto a ridge, the views start to unfold.
 Look for the Ford Knolls beneath Nihahi Ridge.

 Route once out of the trees on the Forgetmenot Ridge hike

 Continue on the trail, a little less steeply, through the last of the trees interspersed with some grassy sections.
 There are steep side trails up to the Forgetmenot Ridge but you can also continue on a well-trodden trail to a cairn just below the ridge some distance on.

 From the cairn pictured below the angle flattens and you have a couple of options once your reach the ridge.
-Turn left (north) and follow the ridge over beautiful, lichen covered rocks in wild shades of lime green and orange to a huge cairn (and windbreak) overlooking the Elbow River at a height of 2,240 metres.
+Turn left (north) and follow the ridge over beautiful, lichen covered rocks in wild shades of lime green and orange to a huge cairn (and windbreak) overlooking the Elbow River at a height of 2,240 m.
 This is the turnaround point for many people including me and my friend Sarah.

 I heartily recommend the Forgetmenot Ridge hike.
 It would be a beautiful hike to do in fall with the grasses in shades of red and yellow.
 Hiking in spring green would also be very beautiful.
-All told it took us about five hours round-trip.
-Elevation gain was in the order of 700 metres over a one way distance of about 10 kilometres – but don’t quote me on this one.

 Take Highway 66 from Bragg Creek all the way to the junction with the Powderface Trail.
 Turn left to stay on asphalt and follow it towards the Little Elbow Campground.
-When it turns to dirt road, continue straight for about 200 metres.
+When it turns to dirt road, continue straight for about 200 m.
 Look for parking for about 10 cars on your right – across from the Harold Chapman pedestrian bridge.
 (You won’t be able to see the bridge immediately from the road.)

 If you can’t find parking here, retrace your steps to the stop sign.
 Turn right and follow it around to find a larger parking lot.